Home Laws of Religion, Judaism and Islam

 If a woman's refusal to have sex with her husband results from her desire to torment him, for example because she blames him for wronging her in some way, she is considered a rebellious wife and warned that she will lose the amount of her ketubah if she persists in this way.
 Repeated announcements are made in the synagogues and houses of study that she is a rebellious wife.
 After four weeks she is warned again that she will lose the value of her ketubah.
 Then her husband divorces her without granting her the value of her ketubah.[139]

-Sexual intercourse should not take place if either the man or the woman is intoxicated.[140]
+Sexual intercourse should not take place if either the man or the woman is intoxicated.[149]
+A person should be neither hungry nor filled with food when having sexual relations.[150]

 Sexual intercourse is to take place only in a home.
 If a man has sexual intercourse with his wife in a garden or street or marketplace, he is to be subjected to a flogging for disobedience because having sexual intercourse in such places will look like prostitution and people will accustom themselves to prostitution.[160]

+A bed that is slept in by a husband and wife must have its head pointed north.[163]
 It is forbidden for a man to lie in bed facing from west to east if his wife is with him.
-Caution about this is proper even in the absence of one's wife.[148]
+Caution about this is proper even in the absence of one's wife.[164]

 If a man says that he will release his wife from a vow she made relevant to their marriage on the condition that she repeat to others joking and frivolous things that he and his wife have said to each other concerning their acts of sexual intercourse, or that she move about during sexual intercourse in such a way as to prevent conception or that she commit foolish acts, then he is required to divorce her and pay the amount of her ketubah.[165]